aryacliche/Algorithmic-Design-of-ALU/EE789 - Midsem Assignment.md

 ![[Pasted image 20250305071313.png]]

 Now we can use this intuition to develop our multiplier.
+**Note** :
-**Note** : I have used generics while making the multiplier to make the `INPUT_WIDTH` variable.
+- I have used generics while making the multiplier to make the `INPUT_WIDTH` variable.
 This helped in the later questions.
+- Read the deprecated solution sub-section ahead to get an idea of the transfers and predicates.
 ### Deprecated Solution
 >[!failure] Why is this deprecated?
 >This RTL specification assumes that the adder is able to provide the addition in the same cycle as operands.
 In reality, the adder provided along with this assignment has a delay of 1 clock cycle.
 Thus I needed to introduce an additional state `WAIT_STATE` in my implementation.
 Given below is the solution assuming that we are dealing with an adder without delay.